- If the CPU is not showing all the cores it means your processor is giving in.

 If you are running a much older PC, then maybe the reason you are seeing fewer cores is that the CPU is giving in.
 If none of the solutions mentioned above yield any results, then your best bet is to simply get a new CPU.

-If you’re aware of another way to solve this problem, share it in the comments section below so that other users can try it, as well.
+That concludes our article.
+Make sure to follow our solutions thoroughly and, if you’re aware of another way to solve this problem, share it in the comments section below so that other users can try it, as well.